A Bible study with Jeffrey J. Harrison

 5:5: “‘Whose harvest may the hungry eat and take it even out of the thorns; and a snare pant after their wealth.’”

 Thorns are the natural groundcover (the weeds) in Israel and surrounding areas.
 For the hungry to eat the foolish man’s harvest, even picking the grains out from among the thorns, means that he is left with nothing to eat.
 Eliphaz also wants there to be a snare of one kind or another waiting anxiously to relieve the foolish man and his family of what they own.

 5:6: “‘For affliction doesn’t go out from the dust, and trouble doesn’t sprout from the soil.’”

 Trouble doesn’t just happen.
 It doesn’t spring up on its own.

-As "sparks" (literally "sons of flame") fly upward, so man is born to trouble.
-That's just the way it is.
-It's the human condition, which Eliphaz wants Job to admit by confessing the presence of sin in his life.
+sons of a flame) fly upward, so man is born to trouble.
+That’s just the way it is.
+It’s the human condition, which Eliphaz wants Job to admit by confessing the presence of sin in his life.

 Eliphaz Tells of God’s Glory

 5:8: “‘On the other hand, I myself seek for God (El), and to Elohim I commit my cause’”

 Eliphaz recommends to Job that he should turn to God, as he proudly asserts that he himself does, and at the same time implying that Job has not.